ericnantel/learn-vim/learn-vim-course-1.md

 * Press 'l' to move cursor right

 N.B.
 But you may use arrow keys too.

+You can also navigate using these:
+* 'w' moves cursor to next word
+* 'b' moves cursor backward to beginning of word
+* 'e' moves cursor forward to ending of word
+* '{' moves cursor to previous paragraph
+* '}' moves cursor to next paragraph

+Words, Brackets and Paragraphs are called Vim Text Objects.

+---

+## Vim Navigation (2/5)

 To jump cursor at the beginning of the file:
 * Press 'gg'